vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 I needed to get started on in order to be able to do both rice prep and eggplant meal prep within the same day.

-## 2025-09-19: at-home jogging
+## 2025-09-19 and 2025-09-20: at-home jogging

-On Friday 2025-09-19, I did at-home jogging since it was hot outside, and also to save time as I was already somewhat delayed.
+On Friday 2025-09-19 and Saturday 2025-09-20, I did at-home jogging since it was hot outside, and also to save time as I was already somewhat delayed.

+## 2025-09-22: at-home jogging

+On Monday 2025-09-22, I did at-home jogging since it was hot outside, and also for scheduling reasons as I wanted to have enough of a time buffer before an upcoming meeting.

+NOTE: Going forward (after 2025-09-22), since at-home jogging is fairly common nowadays, I will skip recording cases of at-home jogging as long as the amount of jogging is consistent with my typical at-home jogging amount (about 30 minutes).
+I'll continue to record cases of abridged at-home jogging.

+The information on whether I did at-home jogging will continue to be available in my Slack self-chat logs.